 According to a research paper in the Netherlands, putting a compressive coded mask in front of the Piezo sensors can decrease the number of sensor needed from thousands to one, which brings the cost of Bossom down significantly.

-Women tend to neglect their own needs and well-beings.
-Design should start with helping them to become the expert of their own bodies.
+Women tend to ignore their needs and well-being.
+Design should start with helping them to become the experts of their own bodies.

-Don't sacrifice user benefits for a problem you don't think you can solve.
+Don't sacrifice user benefits for a problem I don't think I can solve

 Before I read the paper about compressive 3D ultrasound, I thought I'd design a traditional ultrasound device that would cost a lot of money.
 So I focused on those who could afford it.
 However, what I really wanted to do is to design for the many people, regardless of where they are and how much money they have.
 So I decided to stick with my targeted user group and kept looking for ways to bring the cost down.
 Luckily, after weeks of research, I found a valid solution.